spyy/ekseli.pro/tietosuojaseloste.md

 The service does not store or share user data anywhere.

-Features related to user data.
+The program needs the following rights to view, modify, create and delete own Spreadsheet files.
+In return, the program offers the following features.

+* Create new Spreadsheet file
-1) listing of Google Spreadsheet files belonging to you or shared by you
+* List of Google Spreadsheet files belonging to you or shared by you
-2) File viewing
+* Viewing Spreadsheet file
-3) Adding a new row to the file
+* Adding a new row to the Spreadsheet file
-4) Editing an existing row
+* Editing an existing row in Spreadsheet file